AndersBennedsgaard/RESTful-Kubernetes-project/README.md

 # RESTful-Kubernetes-project

 Small shopping list REST API project that can be deployed to a Kubernetes cluster.
+(K8s continuously in a CrashLoopBackOff as of now..)

 ## Installation:
 Have Python, pip, and Git installed: